Joshua Fogel

 Joshua A. Fogel (傅佛果; born 1950) is an American-Canadian Sinologist, historian, and translator who specializes in the history of modern China, especially focusing on the cultural and political relations between China and Japan.
-He has held a Tier 1 Canada Research Chair at York University in Toronto since 2005.
-Before that he taught at Harvard University (1981-1988) and the University of California, Santa Barbara (1989-2005).
+Before retiring and becoming professor emeritus in 2024, he held a Tier 1 Canada Research Chair at York University in Toronto from 2005.
+Before that he taught at Harvard University (1981–1988) and the University of California, Santa Barbara (1989–2005).
+He is a fellow of the Royal Society of Canada (elected 2023).

+In June 2024 he was honored with a Festschrift, presented to him at Heidelberg University, to which twenty-seven colleagues, former students, and friends contributed.

 Biography

 Born in Brooklyn, New York, Fogel graduated from Berkeley High School in 1968, after winning the Berkeley yoyo championship (boys' division) in early 1965.
-His father David Fogel was a criminologist (PhD, UC Berkeley) and his mother Muriel Fogel (née Finkelstein) was a homemaker and later a teacher in the Head Start Program in Chicago's inner city.
-He did his undergraduate education in Chinese history (under the guidance of Philip Kuhn) at University of Chicago, graduating in 1972 with honors.
+His father, David Fogel, was a criminologist (PhD, UC Berkeley) and his mother, Muriel Fogel (née Finkelstein), was a homemaker and later a teacher in the Head Start Program in Chicago's inner city.
+He received his undergraduate education in Chinese history (under the guidance of Philip Kuhn) at the University of Chicago, graduating in 1972 with honors.
 He earned Masters (1973) and PhD (1980) degrees at Columbia University under C. Martin Wilbur and Wm.
-Theodore de Bary; during this period, he also did research at Kyoto University for eighteen months where he studied with Takeuchi Minoru.
-He has published extensively in the field of Sino-Japanese relations, and maintains a lively interest in the field of translation studies, as well as amateur interest in Talmud.
+Theodore de Bary; during this period, he also did research at Kyoto University for eighteen months (December 1976-May 1978) where he studied with Takeuchi Minoru.
+He has published extensively in the field of Sino-Japanese relations, and maintains a lively interest in the field of translation, as well as amateur interest in Talmud.